 - Appears to use alcohol or other drugs to cope with stress

 - Makes overt or subtle statements about wanting to hurt self

-- Dealing with a loss or has class absence related to death of family member or friend
+- Dealing with a loss or has a class absence related to the death of a family member or friend

 Approaching a Student with Your Concern